GiulioFischietti/auth-assignment/docs.md

 This architecture provides two important advantages:

 * protected services are able to validate JWTs locally without contacting the Authentication Service;
-* protected services cannot forge or issue new access tokens because they never possess the private signing key.
+* protected services cannot issue new access tokens because they never possess the private signing key;
+* protected services do not manage user credentials.

 Using asymmetric cryptography therefore improves both scalability and security in comparison with symmetric signing algorithms, where the same secret key would need to be shared across multiple services.